riotkit-org/riotkit-do/docs/source/pipelines.rst

     When modifiers on main level of Pipeline fails, then parent Pipeline modifiers are inherited that behaves differently.

-    1. @retry from parent becomes a @retry-block of whole Pipeline.
+    1. @retry from parent becomes a @retry-block of whole Pipeline (we retry a Pipeline now)
     2. @rescue after rescuing a Task inside child Pipeline is skipping remaining Tasks in child Pipeline